iamhriturajsaha/AI-POWERED-MOVIE-RECOMMENDATION-SYSTEM/README.md

 Recommendation System
 ------------

-First, we scraped **OMDB API** to derive more features for the recommendation system.
+First, we scraped **OMDb API** to derive more features for the recommendation system.

 API link - http://www.omdbapi.com/

-**OMDB API** is an open API, which provides a dataset of IMDB movies with numerous features.
-We have selected **genres** and **ratings** as these features made more sense than the features like - say **language**.
+**OMDb API** is an open API, which provides a dataset of IMDB movies with numerous features.
+We have selected **genres** and **ratings** as these features made more sense than the features like **language**.
 As shown in the following diagram, it doesn't make much sense to select language as there are far more English movies as compared to other languages.

 <img src="languages.PNG" width="700">